FrancoSpeziali/node-form-validation/README.md

 1. We called the `body()` function

-2. We pass into this function the property we want to validate `username`
+2. We pass into this function the property we want to sanitise `username`

-3. We run a method onto this function call `isAlphanumeric()`
+3. We run a method onto this function called `trim()`

-## Assignment 12 - More validators

-Now we understand how express-validator middleware works, we can add more validation calls.

-We will add more function calls into this array to perform more validation.

-Following the example from the previous assignment:

-1. Add the `isLength({ min: 8 })` validator on the `password` property

-2. Add the `isAlpha()` validator on the `firstname` & `lastname` properties

-    > Hint: If you need to send multiple values into the function call (with express-validator), instead of passing in a single string `'hello'`, you can pass in an array of strings `['hello', 'goodbye']`

-3. Add the `isDate()` validator on the `dateOfBirth` property

-4. Add the `isEmail()` validator on the `email` property

-5. Add the `isNumeric()` validator on the `telephone` property

-6. Add the `isIn(['Male', 'Female', 'N/A'])` validator on the `gender` property

-## Assignment 13 - Add sanitisers
+## Assignment 12 - Add sanitisers

+We will add sanitisers before running our validators.
+That way we can already pre-prepare our data.

 Following the same examples from above: